defold/doc/docs/en/tutorials/war-battles.md

 11. Add the current direction vector (scaled to speed and frame interval) to the position.
 12. Set the position of the game object to the new position.
 13. After the calculations have been made, set the input vector to 0 and unset the `moving` flag.
 14. The `on_input()` function is called every frame for all mapped input that is active.
-The argument `action_id` contain the action as set up in the input bindings file.
+The argument `action_id` contains the action as set up in the input bindings file.
 The argument `action` is a Lua table with details on the input.
 15. For each input direction, set the X or the Y component of the `input` vector in `self`.
 If the user presses the <kbd>up arrow</kbd> and <kbd>left arrow</kbd> keys, the engine will call this function twice and the input vector will end up being set to `(-1, 1, 0)`.
 16. If the user presses any of the arrow keys, the input vector length will be non zero.
 If so, set the `moving` flag so the player will be moved in `update()`.
 The reason the script does not move the player in the `on_input()` function is that it is simpler to collect all input each frame and then act upon it in `update()`.
 17. The `dir` direction vector is set to the normalized value of the input.
 If the input vector is `(-1, 1, 0)`, for instance, the vector length is greater than 1.
 Normalizing the vector brings it to a length of exactly 1.
 Without normalization diagonal movement would be faster than horizontal and vertical.
 When the engine runs the `update()` function, any user input will have an effect on the `dir` vector which will cause the player to move.